 Over the past decade, vendors have begun implementing Attribute Based Access Control (ABAC)-like features in their security management and network operating system products, without general agreement as to what constitutes an appropriate set of ABAC features.
 Due to a lack of consensus on ABAC features, users cannot accurately assess the benefits and challenges associated with ABAC.

-Despite the clear guidance to implement contextual (risk adaptive) role or attribute based access control ABAC, to date there has not been a comprehensive effort to formally define or guide the implementation of ABAC within the federal government.
-NIST Special Publication (SP) 800-162, Guide to Attribute Based Access Control (ABAC) Definition and Considerations, serves a two-fold purpose.
-First, it aims to provide Federal agencies with a definition of ABAC and a description of the functional components of ABAC.
-Second, it provides planning, design, implementation, and operational considerations for employing ABAC within a large enterprise with the goal of improving information sharing while maintaining control of that information.
+Additionally, NIST Special Publication (SP) 800-162, Guide to Attribute Based Access Control (ABAC) Definition and Considerations, provides Federal agencies with a definition of ABAC and a description of its functional components; and includes planning, design, implementation, and operational considerations for employing ABAC to improve information sharing while maintaining control of that information.